Coderbiswajit24/Danny-Dinner-First-Case-Study/README.md

   order_date: Date of the order.

   product_id: Foreign key referencing the menu table.

-**Data Relationships:**
+(4). 🔗 **Data Relationships:**

+The sales table links the members and menu tables via customer_id and product_id, respectively, enabling analysis of customer purchases.

-Clearly describe the relationships between the tables: sales table connects members and menu tables.
+Clearly describe the relationships between the tables.

+ (5). 🛠️ **Tools & Technologies:**

+🛢️ PostgreSQL: Used for writing and executing SQL queries to analyze the dataset.

+🗄️ SQL: Core language for querying and generating insights from the restaurant's data.

 ## Thank You!